 The Bureau of Hearings and Appeals conducts the fair hearings and decides the DHS applicant and recipient appeals and the appeals from Department of Aging adverse actions.
-The Bureau currently receives approximately 80,000 appeals per year.
+The Bureau currently receives approximately 100,000 appeals per year.
 Appeals are filed with program offices, which process and track them, then forward them to BHA.
 Appeals must be forwarded to the Bureau within three workdays of receipt by the program offices.

 When an appeal is received by the Bureau, it is docketed and scheduled for a hearing to be conducted by an Administrative Law Judge.
 When a hearing date has been assigned, a written notice is sent to both parties, i.e. the appellant and to the departmental program office.
 In appropriate cases, DHS' Office of General Counsel (OGC) is also notified of the hearing.

 Hearings may be conducted over-the-telephone or in person.
 Most recipient cases are handled via telephone.
 In Philadelphia, more of the hearings are held in person, i.e., the appellant and the DHS' representative travel to the regional Bureau office and the hearing is conducted by the Administrative Law Judge with the parties present.
 Hearing method (telephone or in person) is the appellant's preference.
-Whether in person or over-the-telephone, hearings are conducted in accordance with 55 Pa.
-Code, Chapter 275 (and also 6 Pa.
-Code, Chapter 6 in Aging appeals).
+Appellants may choose four options for the hearing:

 The responsibilities of the Administrative Law Judge include conducting the hearing in an orderly but informal manner and obtaining testimony and documentary evidence from the parties.
 The Administrative Law Judge may choose to make an oral decision on the appeal at the hearing.
 The oral decision at the hearing is called a bench decision.
 If the Administrative Law Judge decides the appeal with a bench decision, the Administrative Law Judge will issue a short written decision.
 If the Administrative Law Judge does not choose to issue a bench decision, the Administrative Law Judge prepares a written decision (adjudication) based upon the facts and evidence.
 The decision or recommendation contains a statement of the issues, findings of fact, a discussion and a ruling of the Administrative Law Judge.
 The adjudication of a DHS applicant or recipient appeal is then subject to review by the Director of the Bureau and can be affirmed, amended, reversed or remanded.